gruhn/awesome-naming/README.md

 ## Design Patterns

+- [Adapter](https://en.wikipedia.org/wiki/Adapter_pattern) - Allows classes with incompatible interfaces to work together by wrapping its own interface around that of an already existing class.
+- [Facade](https://en.wikipedia.org/wiki/Facade_pattern) - Analogous to a facade in architecture, a facade is an object that serves as a front-facing interface masking more complex underlying or structural code.

 ## Functions

 - [trampoline](https://clojuredocs.org/clojure.core/trampoline) - Continuously runs functions which itself return functions.
 Like a child on a trampoline that _returns_ and bounces back up.